SIZE:

 BENEFITS:

-Knotted wrack is a good source of iodine, iron, calcium, magnesium, vitamin B12, and fiber.
+Knotted wrack is a good source of iodine, iron, calcium, magnesium, vitamin B12 and fibre.

 LET’S COOK:

-Knotted wrack has an umami flavor, which is strongly marine and iodized.
-It is similar to that of oysters.
-It can act as a flavor enhancer.
+Knotted wrack has an umami flavour, which is strongly marine and iodized.
+The flavour is similar to that of oysters.
+This alga can act as a flavour enhancer.

 When fresh, its texture is tough and fibrous.